-In the left-hand panel of Fig. \ref{fig:main}, we compare our results with the \lxm~relation obtained by stacking optically selected groups in the eFEDS field \citep{Popesso:2024b}.
+We compared our results with the \lxm~relation obtained by stacking optically selected groups in the eFEDS field \citep{Popesso:2024b}.
 Importantly, our \lxm~relation agrees with the relation retrieved from \emph{eROSITA} stacks.
 The optical selection is expected to be more complete, albeit less pure, than our optical/X-ray matching technique (S25).
 This demonstrates that, on average, X-GAP groups are not over-luminous for their mass.

-For comparison, we plot the \lxm~relations obtained for the FLAMINGO simulations with varying feedback \citep[hereafter B24]{Braspenning:2024}.
-Here, we consider only the nominal thermal feedback model whereby the energy injected by AGN is distributed isotropically by raising the temperature of neighbouring particles \citep{Booth:2009}.
+For comparison, we plotted the \lxm~relations obtained for FLAMINGO simulations with varying feedback \citep[hereafter B24]{Braspenning:2024}.
+We considered only the nominal thermal feedback model whereby the energy injected by AGN is distributed isotropically by raising the temperature of neighbouring particles \citep{Booth:2009}.
 A full comparison between the properties of X-GAP and the FLAMINGO predictions is deferred to a subsequent paper (Seppi et al. in prep.).

-We can see that the \lxm~relation of X-GAP groups agrees with the fiducial FLAMINGO run (L1\_m9), whereas all the groups lie above the FLAMINGO \fgasm8~curve.
-However, the \lxm~relation is highly sensitive to the accuracy of the halo mass estimates, such that an under-estimation of the halo masses may yield a better agreement with the strong feedback models.
-For this reason, we focus our analysis on the \lxt~relation, which is essentially insensitive to mass estimates.
-As for the \lxm~case, the X-GAP \lxt~relation agrees with the FLAMINGO fiducial run and is strongly discrepant with the models with the strongest feedback.
-At 1 keV ($\sim3\times10^{13}M_\odot$), the median luminosity of X-GAP groups exceeds the prediction of the \fgasm8~run by about 0.5 dex.
+One can see that the \lxm~relation of the X-GAP groups agrees with the fiducial FLAMINGO run (L1\_m9), whereas all the groups lie above the FLAMINGO \fgasm8~curve.
+However, the \lxm~relation is highly sensitive to the accuracy of the halo mass estimates such that an under-estimation of the halo masses may yield a better agreement with the strong feedback models.
+For this reason, we focused our analysis on the \lxt~relation, which is essentially insensitive to mass estimates.
+The X-GAP \lxt~relation agrees with the FLAMINGO fiducial run and is strongly discrepant with the models with the strongest feedback.
+At 1 keV ($\sim3\times10^{13}M_\odot$), the median luminosity of the X-GAP groups exceeds the prediction of the \fgasm8~run by about 0.5 dex.
 This indicates that this run overly reduces the gas content in the inner regions ($\lesssim0.5R_{500}$), leading to lower X-ray luminosities at fixed temperature.
-None of the groups is found to have a lower luminosity than the median of the \fgasm8~run, although a few objects at the high-temperature end seem to favour a slightly stronger feedback than the fiducial run.
-On average, only $\sim15\%$ of the measured luminosity originates from the core ($<0.15R_{500}$), such that this conclusion is not driven exclusively by the behaviour of the inner regions.
+None of the groups fall below the median of the \fgasm8~run, although a few objects at the high-temperature end seem to favour a slightly stronger feedback than the fiducial run.
+On average, only $\sim15\%$ of the measured luminosity originates from the core ($<0.15R_{500}$) such that this conclusion is not driven exclusively by the behaviour of the inner regions.